russellbomer/scrapesuite/docs/SECURITY.md

 # Bot Evasion & Legitimate Scraping Techniques

-ScrapeSuite implements several **legitimate** techniques to avoid being flagged as a bot while remaining respectful and compliant with website policies.
+Foundry implements several **legitimate** techniques to avoid being flagged as a bot while remaining respectful and compliant with website policies.

 ## Why This Matters